-An appealing, high-level approach to program construction in which independent aspects of program behavior are neatly separated but it seems particularly natural in a functional language like Haskell ...
+- An appealing, high-level approach to program construction in which independent aspects of program behavior are neatly separated - It is possible to program in a similar compositional / calculational manner in other languages ... - ... but it seems particularly natural in a functional language like Haskell ...